 I think of alone time as a way to recharge your batteries.
 You charge your phone every day, right?
 Imagine what would happen to your phone if you didn’t?
 Pretty soon, it would be good for nothing.
 It would stop performing and shut down.
 Why are we any different to that?

-Regular alone time, or ‘Me Time’ as I like to call it, is a great way to recharge and if you are not already doing it on a weekly basis, I beg you to start you will be amazed at how differently you feel afterward.
+Regular alone time, or ‘Me Time’ as I like to call it, is a great way to recharge, and if you are not already doing it on a weekly basis, I beg you to start!
+You will be amazed at how differently you will feel afterward.

 Here are some ways I spend alone time along with a few other ideas to help get you started.

 I find it very difficult to switch off my train of thought when I meditate unless I use a Guided Meditation.
 Guided Meditation helps to keep you focused and walks you through the whole thing.
 There are so many that you can find for free online.
 Simply type ‘Guided Meditation’ into YouTube and you will have thousands to choose from.
 Why don’t you dim the lights and burn some incense at the same time – create your very own Spiritual Retreat in your own home!